enkidevs/curriculum/spreadsheets/introduction/basics-of-excel/README.md

-name: Basics Of Excel
+name: Basics Of Spreadsheets

-description: Learn the basics of Excel.
+description: Get used to the common terminology.

 insights:
   - what-is-a-workbook